google/blockly-samples/codelabs/custom_generator/custom_generator.md

 - Familiarity with JSON and the JSON specification.
 - Comfort with defining blocks and toolboxes.

 This codelab assumes that you are already comfortable with using the Blockly playground locally.
-You can find it in `tests/playground.html`.

 ## Setup

 In this codelab you will add code to the Blockly playground to create and use a new generator.

-The playground contains all of Blockly's base blocks.
-You can find the playground at `tests/playground.html`.
+### The playground

+You will make all of your changes in the advanced playground, which you can find at `tests/advanced_playground.html`.
+This playground contains all of Blockly's base blocks, as well as some developer tools to make testing easier.

 To start, create a file named `custom_generator.js` in the same folder as the playground.
 Include it with a script tag.